rachhouse/vogon/README.md

 * Your local environment generally has a lot more going on than a simple ubuntu Docker container.
 If you're working on MacOS with `pyenv`/`poetry`/`virtualenv`/`conda`/`homebrew`/etc., or any combination of those tools, often there are unanticipated environmental variables (literal and metaphorical) that can hinder development in unanticipated ways.
 I think the simplicity and - perhaps more importantly - control & reproducibility of a Docker container makes local development cleaner and ultimately more successful.

 * I'm a big fan of disaster preparedness when it comes to development.
-You don't want to have your productivity sidelined for days because of an inopportune `pip install` command which forces you to rebuild your entire local Python setup.
+You don't want to have your productivity sidelined for days because of an inopportune `pip install` command which ends up with you rebuilding your entire local Python setup.
 When your development environment can be both source controlled, isolated, *and* reproducibly instantiated, your worst case scenario is generally just restarting a container.

 ### The caveats of using `vogon`
 1. It helps to be relatively familiar with Docker if you need to diagnose any unexpected behavior.